tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   3. The centroids are recomputed as the mean of the data points assigned to the respective cluster.
   4. Repeat steps `1` through `3` until the stopping criteria is triggered.

-* One of the key tasks using K-Means is to find the best number of `k`.
+* One of the key tasks using K-Means is to find the best number for `k`.
+In other words, `k` determines how many clusters or groups best represent the data.

 * The _Elbow Curve_ is the most common method used to figure out the best value of `k`.